Election-Tech-Initiative/electionguard/docs/events/eg_usability_aug_2022.md

 ## Overview

 This convening is a hybrid event that will be held both virtually on Microsoft Teams and in-person at the Microsoft campus in Redmond, Washington.
+If you would like to join us, please [register via this form](https://form.jotform.com/221867238031151)

 ## Agenda